nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Commands must be fluid and flexible (i.e. look like written English) so it is more intuitive for users.
+4. Commands should be reasonably fluid and flexible (i.e. look like written English) so it is more intuitive for users.
-5. When command entered is errorneous, should guess the user's intentions, and execute the command after user's confirmation.
+5. When the command entered is errorneous, the system should guess the user's intentions to the best of its ability, and execute the corrected command after the user give his confirmation.
 6. The stored data should never, ever be destroyed unless that is what the user wants.
 7. Should have nice UI/UX so user have a pleasant experience using this App.
-8. Should integrate with Google Calendar.
+8. Each command should finish executing in less than 2 seconds.
+9. Should have automated unit tests.
+10. Should use Continuous Integration.
+11. Should be kept open source.
+12. Should be a free software.
+13. Source code should be well-documented.
+14. Application should be easy to set up (i.e. no installer required, no assisted required other than a user guide).

 ## Appendix D : Glossary